-IAD will maintain a quality assurance and improvement program that covers all aspects of the internal audit activity.
-The program will include an evaluation of the internal audit activity's conformance with IIA's International Standards for the Professional Practice of Internal Auditing (Standards) and an evaluation of whether Internal Auditors apply the Code of Ethics.
-The program will also assess the efficiency and effectiveness of the internal audit activity and identify opportunities for improvement.
+IAD will maintain a quality assurance and improvement program that covers all aspects of the internal audit function.
+The program will include an evaluation of the internal audit function's conformance with IIA's Global Internal Audit Standards and an evaluation of whether Internal Auditors apply the Code of Ethics.
+The program will also assess the efficiency and effectiveness of the internal audit function and identify opportunities for improvement.